 - Business performance – If revenue is climbing, it may make sense to up your contributions to your employees’ retirement accounts or award more days of PTO, which will add value to your total rewards package.
 If revenue is down, consider scaling back on some of those benefits to help stabilize your business.

-5. Decide if/how to increase resources for the future
+5. Decide how to increase resources for the future

 As your business grows, so will your staffing needs.
-To find the best people for the job and your business, you must know what you’re looking for.
+To find the best talent for your business, you must know whom you’re seeking ideally.

 Review the information you have gathered about your current workforce.
 Do you have enough people?
 Do they have the right skills and know-how to help you achieve your business goals?

-Now look at your potential staffing challenges.
-Here are some of the most common struggles that could make it difficult for you to recruit new employees:
+As you think through potential staffing changes to come, also consider common struggles that could make it difficult for businesses to recruit new employees:

 - Your current total rewards package doesn’t meet the expectations of your ideal candidates.

 - Upcoming technology changes or shifts within the economy make it difficult to recruit quality talent.
-For example, say your business needs to adopt a new technology and there’s a shortage of experienced candidates who are qualified to fill the relevant positions (also known as a skills gap).
+For example, say your business needs to adopt a new technology and there’s a shortage of experienced candidates who are qualified to fill the relevant positions.

 - Your company culture is poor, which is a major turnoff for highly qualified candidates who can be choosy about where they work.

 Knowing these things can help you avoid recruiting roadblocks before they become a problem.
-Try to resolve potential issues before bringing in a new employee.
-Make sure that the environment is right to attract and retain top talent.
-Otherwise, you may find yourself constantly replacing employees.
+Resolving these issues are key to attracting great talent and improving employee retention.
+Otherwise, you may find yourself constantly replacing employees from an increasingly narrow, poor pool of prospects.

 Remember: HR planning is an ongoing process.
-Your strategy should be reviewed regularly and updated as your organization changes.
+Your HR strategy should be reviewed regularly and updated as your organization changes.
+The key is to choose strategic initiatives that align with your company’s goals.

 Not sure how to get started?
 Learn how to create an air-tight HR strategy that puts you on the path to success by downloading our free e-book, 7 Most Frequent HR Mistakes and How to Avoid Them.